 - Distract pets with white noise, TV or radio

 - Give them Composure calming supplements 30 minutes before, if possible, or ASAP

-2. Prepare for the Road
+2. Prepare for Road Trips

 Planning a getaway with your canine co-pilot?
 Make sure that your dog’s ID tags are up to date and that you pack essentials for your road trip.
 Your travel kit should include food, medication, toys and treats.
 Dogs are creatures of habit so a favorite toy can make car feel like their home away from home.
 Don’t forget to take frequent bathroom breaks so your pup can stretch their legs!